nzakas/understandinges6/manuscript/01-The-Basics.md

 This function uses the `RegExp` constructor to pass in the `u` flag as an argument.
 This is valid syntax even in older JavaScript engines, however, the constructor will throw an error if `u` isn't supported.

-I> If your code needs to still work in older JavaScript engines, it's best to use the `RegExp` constructor exclusively when using the `u` flag.
+If your code needs to still work in older JavaScript engines, it's best to use the `RegExp` constructor exclusively when using the `u` flag.
 This will prevent syntax errors and allow you to optionally detect and use the `u` flag without aborting execution.

 ## Other String Changes